linkernetworks/dcos_ansible/README.md

 clustername: dcos
 sshuser: root
 ```
-network represent for name of private network used in the cluster.
+network represents for name of private network used in the cluster.

 *hosts:*
 ```